-The principle that an increased elasticity of product demand tends to lead to an increase in the elasticity of a firm's demand for labor was first explicitly identified by Alfred Marshall in the Principles of Economics (1949), and examined in a general setting by J. R. Hicks (1968, 1932).
-This so-called Hicks-Marshall law of derived demand is supported by statistical evidence that labor demand elasticities are higher in contexts where product demand elasticities are also higher [see Ehrenberg and Smith (1997), Hamermesh (1932)].
-Moreover, organized workers appear to seek more secure employment as well as wages [Macurdy and Pencavel (1986), McDonald and Solow (1981)].
-At the same time, contracts specifyingwages but leaving firms free to determine the level of employment are widespread.

-Together, these pieces of evidence suggest that the degree of product market competition is an important explanatory factor influencing wage bargains.
+The principle that an increased elasticity of product demand tends to lead to an increase in the elasticity of a firm's demand for labor was first explicitly identified by Alfred Marshall in the Principles of Economics, and examined in a general setting by J. R. Hicks (1968, 1932).
+This so-called Hicks-Marshall law of derived demand is supported by statistical evidence that labor demand elasticities are higher in contexts where product demand elasticities are also higher [See Ehrenberg and Smith (1997), Hamermesh (1993)].
+This principle when combined with evidence that organized workers have some concern for employment as well as individual income [MaCurdy and Pencavel (1986), McDonald and Solow (1981)], and that contracts in which wages are set but firms are free to determine the level of employment are widespread, makes the degree of product market competition a key explanatory factor in determining wage bargains.1